-Australian baritone Christopher Tonkin has developed a reputation as one of Australia's most successful young exports.
-Praised for his "sweet" (Opera Magazine), "gloriously rich baritone" (Opera Now) and "dramatic authority" (Chichester Observer), alongside his intensive characterisation and striking physicality, he is regularly engaged in principal roles in opera houses and concert halls in Europe, as well as his native Australia.
+Australian baritone Christopher Tonkin has developed a reputation as one of Australia's most successful baritones, regularly engaged in principal roles in opera houses and concert halls in Europe, as well as his native Australia.

 Christopher has worked throughout the United Kingdom, Europe and Asia.
-Credits include Marcello (La bohème), Silvio (Pagliacci), Il Conte Almaviva (Le nozze di Figaro), Guglielmo (Così fan tutte), Pollux (Castor et Pollux), Anténor (Dardanus), Robert (Iolanta), Ping (Turandot), Albert (Werther), Valentin (Faust), Tarquinius (Rape of Lucretia), Demetrius (A Midsummer Night's Dream), Harlekin (Ariadne auf Naxos) and Hans (Der Traumgörge).
-On the concert stage, Tonkin recently debuted with the acclaimed Lucerne Festival with conductor Howard Arman in Der Tod Jesu (Graun).
+His major roles include Marcello (La bohème), Silvio (Pagliacci), Il Conte Almaviva (Le nozze di Figaro), Guglielmo (Così fan tutte), Pollux (Castor et Pollux), Anténor (Dardanus), Robert (Iolanta), Ping (Turandot), Albert (Werther), Valentin (Faust), Tarquinius (Rape of Lucretia), Demetrius (A Midsummer Night's Dream), Harlekin (Ariadne auf Naxos) and Hans (Der Traumgörge).
+On the concert stage, Tonkin debuted at the acclaimed Lucerne Festival with conductor Howard Arman in Der Tod Jesu (Graun).

-Christopher has worked with conductors Sir Colin Davis, Richard Hickox, Anthony Legge, Steuart Bedford, Markus Stenz, Ivan Repušić, Laurence Cummings, Howard Arman, Karen Kamensek and Oleg Caetani, as well as directors John Cox, John Copley, La Fura dels Baus, Neil Armfield, Benedikt von Peters, and Roger Hodgson.
+Christopher has worked with conductors Sir Colin Davis, Richard Hickox, Anthony Legge, Stuart Bedford, Markus Stenz, Ivan Repušić, Laurence Cummings, Howard Arman, Karen Kamensek and Oleg Caetani, as well as directors John Cox, John Copley, La Fura dels Baus, Neil Armfield, Benedikt von Peters, and Roger Hodgson.